What kinds of discrimination are against state law in Connecticut?

 How can I or my attorney pursue a discrimination claim in court in Connecticut?

 If your case is successfully resolved by an administrative agency, it may not be necessary to hire an attorney or file a lawsuit.
 You probably will be required as to sign a release of your legal claims to resolve your case.
 If your case is not resolved by the CHRO or EEOC and you want to continue to pursue the matter, you will need to pursue your claim in court.

 A federal employment discrimination case cannot be filed in court without first going to CHRO, having CHRO refer your claim to the EEOC, as discussed above, and having the EEOC dismiss your claim.
 This process is called “exhaustion” of your administrative remedy.
 Similarly, before you can proceed with a lawsuit based on your state discrimination claim, you must file with CHRO.
-Under CHRO rules, you must allow the agency at least 210 days to process the charge before you can get a release from the CHRO.
-The CHRO release will then enable you to proceed with your claim in court.

 Many Connecticut attorneys choose to file employment discrimination cases in federal court.
 However, most cases may be brought in either state or federal court.
 State law does not limit or cap the compensatory (emotional pain and suffering) damages recoverable for a discrimination claim, which are capped under federal law.
 A case filed in state court using federal law may be “removed” to federal court by the employer because it involves a federal statute, such as Title VII or the ADEA.